Monday thru Friday . 8:00 AM - 5:00 PM EST

 Is your company ready for potential penalties due to health care reform?
 We’ve outlined five actionable steps to help your business understand the details of the law, assess the risk and severity of potential penalties, and develop a strategy to meet compliance standards.

 First things first: Does your company need to comply?
 Only employers with 50 or more full-time equivalent (FTE) employees are responsible for the Shared-Responsibility Requirement.
-Larger employers with 100 or more FTEs needed to comply by 2015, and employers with 50 to 99 FTEs need to comply starting in 2016.
+Larger employers with 100 or more FTEs needed to comply by 2015, and employers with 50 to 99 FTEs needed to comply starting in 2016.
 Employers with 50 or more FTEs are also referred to as “Applicable Large Employers” (ALEs).

 Do: Calculate the number of FTEs your company has.